project-forth-works/project-forth-works/System-Software/dump/README.md

 ## DUMP Implementation

 One way to implement DUMP is to iterate in a loop line by line through memory.
 Say you want to display 16 bytes in each line, then this loop will start at the start address and increment the address by 16 in each loop iteration.
+(If you want a different number of bytes in each line, adjust accordingly).

 When you display memory in a single line you first output the current address and then have two loops that run one after the other iterating both from 0 to 15.
 The first loop outputs bytes with two hexadecimal digits (or in decimal, or whatever you intend) and the second loop ouputs the indivual bytes as ASCII characters.